California Workers Comp: The Bunkhouse Rule

 Although the defense provided evidence that Gonzalez had consumed four to eight beers before his injury, that evidence was found to be insufficient to prove that intoxication substantially contributed to the cause of Gonzalez’ injury.
 In fact, there was evidence that Gonzalez lost control of the vehicle because he was trying to avoid three dogs that ran in front of his truck.

-Two Prongs to Workers Comp Bunkhouse Rule
+Two Prongs to California Workers Comp Bunkhouse Rule

 There are two prongs to the Workers Comp Bunkhouse Rule.
 The first requires that the injury must have been sustained during the course of employment.
 The rule does not hang on whether the employee lived on the employer’s premises voluntarily, but rather whether (a) the employment agreement includes the requirement to live on site or (b) the nature of the work makes it necessary.

 In concluding that Gonzalez’s injury was industrial, the workers comp judge determined that it was irrelevant that Gonzalez rented the trailer.
 The agricultural nature of his duties made his live-in presence on the farm a necessity.
 Additionally, the workers comp judge noted that Gonzalez’ injury occurred while Gonzalez was performing duties (checking agricultural pumps) for the benefit of defendant’s farm, and therefore, the accident was employment-related.
 In this case, then, both prongs of the Bunkhouse Rule were satisfied.
-However, in mid-February, a petition for writ of review was filed by the defendant, which is awaiting determination.

 Even though the Workers Comp “Bunkhouse Rule” may seem outdated, it can play a critical role in workers comp cases where the employee resides on the work premises.
 Application of the Bunkhouse Rule must be thoroughly analyzed, however, to ensure that both prongs of the Rule are satisfied.